mitchelllindgren8/UFC-website/README.md

 ____________________________________________________________

 UFC Website is a project to showcase my front-end web development skills using HTML, CSS, and JavaScript.
-I created this project to challenge myself in order to learn new programming languages as well as further grow my portfolio.
+I created this project to challenge myself in order to learn new programming languages, development tools, as well as grow my career portfolio.